Aditya-Ramachandran/Hacks/README.md

 ## Purpose of this repository

-_This Repository is creadted for the online submission of project in the HackQuanrantine Online Hackathon_
+_This Repository is created for the online submission of project in the HackQuanrantine Online Hackathon_